Inference of time-ordered multibody interactions: Time-ordered multibody interactions

 For instance, nodes with $q_n~=~0$ are obvious examples of independent subsystem interactions.

 We identify subsystem interactions from an interaction $\interaction$ by iteratively factorizing its transition matrix as a tensor product.
 First, we factor out each node $n$ that is modeled with a uniform distribution $q_n = 0$.
 We thus obtain the partition with one-element subsets for nodes $n$ with $q_n =0$, and a single subset containing the remaining nodes.
 Then, we iteratively search for two-group partitions of the subsets with more than one element.
 We stop when we cannot find a valid partition of any subset.
-See SM for the details on the subsystem interaction factorization and an example.
+See Appendix \ref{ap:subin} for the details on the subsystem interaction factorization, and see SM for a selection of practical examples of the full protocol including the Glauber dynamics \cite{glauber}.